CloudCannon/documentation/_authentication/5-custom-interfaces.md

 1. Create the relevant file in the root folder of your site
 2. Add the HTML for the page

-We inject classes into the HTML to indicate the result of the action.
-We inject them into `{% raw %}{{messageClasses}}{% endraw %}`.
+CloudCannon injects classes into the HTML to indicate the result of the action.
+They are injected into `{% raw %}{{messageClasses}}{% endraw %}`.
-You can use these classes to provide error handling and success notifications in your forms.
+Use these classes to provide error handling and success notifications in your forms.

 The customisable pages are listed below, with parameters and working examples.